Zika Virus (Online CE Course)

 • Newborn Management, Evaluation, and Follow-up

-• Which of the following statements is NOT one of the CDC's recommendations for the assessment and testing for Zika virus infection in infants?
+• Which of the following statements is not one of the CDC's recommendations for the assessment and testing for Zika virus infection in infants?

 • Diagnosis and Laboratory Testing